 Lupin laughed long, and hard, but then felt bad.
 "Sorry, it isn't nice to make fun.
 Hey, want to hear a song I wrote?"

-Vol’s ear twitched at these words, listening closely.
-Lupin smiled and pulled out a tiny instrument, it looked like a comb with flexible prongs.
+Vol's ear twitched at these words, listening closely.
+Lupin smiled and pulled out a tiny instrument that looked like a comb with flexible prongs.
 The Voice began to play a song with it, the Ilk seemed to enjoy it, its ears twisted at every second note.

-Lupin went to see Rosmus instead.
+Lupin had to give up, and went to see Rosmus instead.
 The tall-haired Verido was busy putting a pot together, grinding carapace shavings into a fine powder with a giant mortar and pestle.
-“How was it?”
+"How was it?"
+Roz asked.